GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/model.md

 </Configuration>
 ```

-By default, RootNamespace is `BrainSimulator`.

-Each `MyConversion` class should be inherited from `MyBaseConversion` class which resides in `BrainSimulator.Configuration` namespace.
+Each `MyConversion` class should be inherited from `MyBaseConversion` class which resides in `GoodAI.Core.Configuration` namespace.
 The only method you need to implement is `CurrentVersion` which should return the current version of your module.
 It can be as simple as

 ``` csharp
 public override int CurrentVersion { get { return 2; } }
 ```

-This version is being saved to the .brain file and every time you load a .brain file into BrainSimulator, the saved version number is compared to the current version number.
+This version is being saved to the .brain file and every time you load a .brain file into Brain Simulator, the saved version number is compared to the current version number.
 If they do not match, the .brain file (which has the lower version number) is converted to the current version by sequential invoking of conversion methods.

 Each conversion method in your `MyConversion` class must comply to following declaration: